-- 3 To leave the System Functions menu and return to the Main menu:

-- a Type X. The Main menu reappears.

-- b Skip the remaining steps.

-- 4 To execute the Radio Test:
+- 3 To leave the System Functions menu and return to the Main menu: - a Type X. The Main menu reappears. - b Skip the remaining steps. - 4 To execute one or more Radio or Audio functions, select the Radio/Audio Menu.